OBOFoundry/OBOFoundry.github.io/principles/fp-000-summary.md

 P11) <b>Locus of Authority</b> - There should be a person who is responsible for communications between the community and the ontology developers, for communicating with the Foundry on all Foundry-related matters, for mediating discussions involving maintenance in the light of scientific advance, and for ensuring that all user feedback is addressed.

 P12) <b>Naming Conventions</b> - The names (primary labels) for elements (classes, properties, etc.) in an ontology must be intelligible to scientists and amenable to natural language processing.
-Primary labels should be unique among OBO Library ontologies.
+Each primary label SHOULD be unique among OBO Library ontologies, and MUST be unique within its own ontology.

 P13) <b>Notification of Changes</b> - Ontologies SHOULD announce major changes to relevant stakeholders and collaborators ahead of release.